deeftah/octopus-drone/wp-content/plugins/schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9.3 =
+This update include several bug fixes and new enhancements.
+Please, update the plugin on your site to get these fixes and enhancements.

 = 1.6.9.2 =
 This update include several bug fixes and new enhancements.
 Please, update the plugin on your site to get these fixes and enhancements.